VKGL-Kwaliteit/BioinformaticaVeldnorm/docs/fieldnorm/software_life_cycle_processes.md

 ## 7. Maintenance

 Maintenance primarily centers around fixing bugs, monitoring the software, introducing new features, and upgrading to newer versions with new requirements.
 The process follows the same procedures as the development, testing, and implementation phases.
-Only certain maintenance processes that deviate from the normal procedures for development, testing, and implementation should be documented (hotfixes, for example).
+Only certain maintenance processes that deviate from the normal procedures for development, testing, and implementation should be documented (such as hotfixes).

 ## Hotfixes

 Hotfixes are updates which are directly uploaded in to the actual live software without going through the development, testing and implementation phases of the SDLC.
 They are meant as a quick way to fix unforeseen but process breaking bugs.
 In general, having well-defined development, testing and implementation processes would negate the need for hotfixes.
-However, there is always the possibility for bugs to occur.
-The laboratory should have clear guidelines on how and when hotfixes are performed.
+However, there is always the possibility for bugs to occur, or for interactions with other (third party) software to change.
+The process of performing a hotfix should be documented.

 > _Note: hotfixes could be classified as non-conforming work and might need to be followed up through the laboratories QMS, more on this in [user feedback](feedback.md)_